Skip to footer content

 $vbLabelText $csharpLabel

-Tesseract requires several components for a working setup in Visual Studio: the Tesseract OCR engine binaries, the Leptonica imaging library, Visual C++ redistributables for Windows, and language data files for each language you need to recognize.
-You must download the Tessdata files and configure the path correctly in your system.
+Tesseract requires several components for a working setup in Visual Studio: the Tesseract OCR engine binaries, the Leptonica imaging library, Visual C++ redistributables for Windows, and language data files for each language to recognize.
+Developers must download the tessdata files and configure the path correctly.
 Cross-platform deployment to environments like Azure, Docker containers, or Linux servers often requires platform-specific configuration and troubleshooting of dependency paths.
 Working with fonts and editable documents may require additional setup.
+The libgdiplus dependency creates additional challenges on non-Windows platforms.

 IronOCR simplifies installation to a single NuGet package with no external dependencies: